adavis-85/Stock-price-using-classification-/README.md

 ```
 T=data.frame(Direction,TSLA)
 ```
-Now the correlation between the variablers can be seen and the best ones can be chosen for our models.
+Now the correlation between the variables can be seen and the best ones can be chosen for our models.
 The data set needs to be split up into a training and testing set.

 ```